(Updated 4 April 2026)

 Goodreads is probably most up to date with my current reading, but here are some of my favorite books I've read (somewhat) recently:

 I read Dr. Stuart McGill's Back Mechanic (and Ultimate Back Fitness) and followed his recommended daily regimen of walking and core exercise and more walking for about six months, with slow improvement, until I decided to take more action and found Dr. Clayton Skaggs and Dr. Jim George at CIHP in St. Louis.
-I went to see them in May and spent seven hours at the clinic over two days while they evaluated and educated me.
+I went to see them in May 2025 and spent seven hours at the clinic over two days while they evaluated and educated me.
 They gave me a number of simple exercises to follow ("do these and nothing else") to help strengthen and gain awareness and control of my lower abs and a couple other areas.
+(My spinal structure is all good; their diagnosis is that I'm under using some muscles, which causes over using other muscles, which results in pain.)